joshbruce/external-project-proposals/php-concepts/interact-with-instance-as-php.md

 By explicitly adding the `bool` return type in the implentation, there should be no need to do so at compile time.
 This will be a point of differentiation with `__toString()` as its declaration doesn't require the existence of a return type.

-Goal 3: As this functionality current does not exist, there should be no methods "in the wild" with the same signature, as long as the guidance on naming from the PHP documentation has been followed.
-(Really want to flesh this out, but don't know any other hinderences to this.)
+Goal 3: As this functionality does not exist currently, there should be no methods "in the wild" with the same signature, as long as the guidance on naming from the PHP documentation has been followed.
+(Really want to flesh this out, but don't know any other hinderences at this time.)

 ## Production Code Samples

 These code samples could benefit from the availability of this capability.
 As there is no polyfill or installable extension, they are not live examples of this capability.
-(As of this writing they are not, as promised, code samples from a production implementations...still gathering.)
+(As of this writing they are not, as promised, code samples from production implementations...still gathering.)

 Class declaraction with cast: